Sn00pyW00dst0ck/CEN5035-Project/documentation/Sprint4.md

 # Sprint 4

-## Frontend -- needs to be edited , this is a copy of sprint 3 .md for sprint 4
+## Frontend

 ### Integration with Backend Endpoints and Furthered Unit Testing

 #### Overview
 In Sprint 4, we focused primarily on continued integration with the backend.
-This includes logging in, fetching user groups, fetching group channels, and creating new group channels.
-We also addressed our lack of both unit and cypress tests to ensure that future changes will not inadvertently cause component failures.
+This includes logging in, registration page, adding new servers, messaging across peers, fetching user groups, fetching group channels, and creating new group channels.
+We also added more unit and cypress tests to ensure that future changes will not inadvertently cause component failures.
 In addition, the following changes to the interface were made:

-- Initial login screen rendering
+- Initial login screen rendering has been enhanced
+- User registration page
 - Successful login with credentials
+- Can create new servers
-- Server and Channel Interaction
+- Server and Channel Interaction for newly created servers
 - Displaying server list after authentication
 - Server selection and channel display
-- Adding new channels to existing servers
+- Adding new channels to existing servers and to new servers
-- Switching between channels
+- Switching between channels across various servers
+- Can post messages
 - Verifying correct message display for selected channels
 - User profile management, can edit user status, Name, and description
 - Servers and channels exist in the same state and messages are displayed appropriately for each selected channels